fish-aimf/axthj67-ssi-research-paper/RESEARCH-DATA/investigation 2/fields/WHAT-TO-DO.md

 Investigation 2 differs from Investigation 1 in that:
 - Question sets are generated **per subject**, not per question type.
-- Each subject’s question set contains **40 questions** of mixed question types.
+- Each subject’s question set contains mixed question types.
-- The question types must follow a fixed hierarchy.
-- Rollover rules must be applied if a subject cannot support a question type.
+- Skips can be applied if a subject cannot support a question type.
 - Five semantically identical variations (Sets A–E) must be produced.
 - Each set must be fed into a fresh chatbot instance for response collection.